 Cost: $4/person for hayrides

-Budget watchers and big spenders alike can enjoy a trip to this farm, which is home to the Maryland Pumpkin Festival (Oct.6-7).
-There’s no admission fee, and hayrides to the farm’s 15-acre pumpkin patch are free.
-Willing to spend a few dollars?
+This farm boasts over 45 family activities and attractions.
 Check out Summer’s 12-acre cornfield maze, slides, farmer golf, and pumpkin and apple cannons.
 Candy lovers take note: the pumpkin cannon blasts out wrapped goodies one day a weekend.
-Summers reopens Sept.
-21. Fireworks can be viewed Fridays and Saturdays starting on Oct.
-4.
+Fireworks can be viewed Fri. and Sat. starting on Oct.
+1 at 7:30 p.m.

 Where: 5620 Butterfly Ln., Frederick, MD